 SM: I initially came to Colombia through Greenheart Travel’s Heart For Change teaching program.
 I no longer work with them, but it was a good gateway and they have programs around the world.
 If teaching English interests you, it can be a great way to work abroad.
 I would suggest getting some teaching experience at language schools in the U.S. and if possible go for a TESOL or CELTA certification.
 There are sites like eslcafe.com and esljobslounge.com where you can find opportunities all over.
 Also, it’s good to speak to people who are currently living, working, or studying where you want to go.
 There are many Facebook groups and pages for Black expats in particular, so it can be a great resource.

 In general, I would say whenever going abroad for an extended period reflect on what your goals or intentions are going into the experience.
+If you don’t know the area that you are going to that well, you may want to use such things as an iceland travel guide, an Australia travel guide, etc. these are just some examples.
 It’s good to have a “why”.
-It will help you during the difficulties of adjusting, and allow you to reframe challenges as opportunities to grow and reach those personal goals.
+It will help you during the difficulties of adjusting and allow you to reframe challenges as opportunities to grow and reach those personal goals.
 Lastly, racism, colorism and sexism are worldwide realities.
 Each culture may manifest this differently, but be aware that you may experience ignorance.

 EM: Is there anything else you would like to share?